sigmacomputing/sigmaquickstarts/site/sigmaguides/src/functions_period_over_period_analysis/functions_period_over_period_analysis.md

 However, it's not just about comparing numbers. **It's about identifying trends, patterns, and changes over time and gaining insight into what drives changes in those numbers,** This can be invaluable in a variety of technical and business contexts.

-This QuickStart **QS** will discuss typical use cases and demonstrate the methods in Sigma to create useful PoP analysis with ease.
+This QuickStart will discuss typical use cases and demonstrate some methods in Sigma to create useful PoP analysis with ease.

 ### Target Audience
 This QuickStart is designed for data analysts, business strategists, and marketing professionals who want to effectively utilize period over period analysis using Sigma.